Skip to Content

 momen --version

-• signin <username/email> <password>: Sign in to the Momen platform
+• signin <username/email> <password>: Sign in to Momen platform

 Platform Login